 There are many different scenarios depending upon when your certification is due.
 The ABIM has posted charts that extrapolate pass/fail examples to 2024 and beyond.
 For the short term, here is what you need to know:

-- If you take the Knowledge Check-In and pass, you are all set until 2020.
+- If you took the Knowledge Check-In and passed, you are all set until 2020.

-- If you fail you can retake it in 2020 and your certification is safe because 2018 is a “no consequences” year.
+- If you failed, you can retake it in 2020 and your certification is safe because 2018 was a “no consequences” year.

-- If you take the Knowledge Check-In in 2018 and 2020 and pass you do not have to take the traditional MOC exam as long as you continue to pass every two years.
+- If you took the Knowledge Check-In in 2018 and 2020 and pass, you do not have to take the traditional MOC exam as long as you continue to pass every two years.

 - If you fail in 2020 you can retake it in 2022.

 - You can take the Knowledge Check-In in 2018.
 If you pass, you take it again in 2020.